On A visit by Steven Millhauser

 “in the godforsaken middle of nauseating nowhere.”

 Before listening to Richard Powers reassuring voice, reading A visit on the New Yorker fiction podcast last year, I had not come across the writings of Steven Millhauser.
-Now that I know more about the brilliance of this author I can not wrap my head around why he has gone by unnoticed by me for so long.
 I am amazed by the utter skill with which this short story is written, the structure of it, how I was lured into this world with all its familiarities yet at the same time so utterly alien.
 My mind was blown.

 In A visit the narrator receives a letter from an old friend, Albert, informing him that he has “taken a wife”.
 The two men used to be best friends.
 Nine years have passed since they last met.
 The narrator is invited to visit Albert and his new wife in their remote home outside of a small town.
 The invitation causes the narrator to reflect on his own life.
 Even though he has realised the life he envisioned for himself he is dissatisfied.
 He reflects on his job, house and that he, at one point, almost married an old girlfriend.
 The narrator cancels his weekend plans and drives off to visit Albert.
 As he approaches the house he describes it as “in the godforsaken middle of nauseating nowhere”, the narrator feels discouraged by the surroundings.
 Albert comes out, he is enthusiastic, and greets the narrator with the phrase “You look just the way you ought to”.
 I will not disclose what follows next.
 It is a story that should be experienced without spoilers.